tumisangramotlhwa/BESS-Acceptance-Validator/README.md

 # Acceptance Validator

 A Python tool for validating and visualizing utility-scale BESS telemetry.
+During utility-scale BESS commissioning and acceptance testing, engineers must verify that telemetry (power, frequency, voltage) meets contractual and grid-code acceptance criteria.
+In practice, real telemetry often contains dropouts, timing gaps, and noise that complicate validation and reporting.

+This tool was built to automate acceptance-style checks on BESS telemetry and generate clear, engineer-readable outputs for commissioning and validation workflows.

 ## Features